Isambard Kingdom Brunel: Great Western Railway

 Parts of society viewed the railways more negatively.
 Some landowners felt the railways were a threat to amenities or property values and others requested tunnels on their land so the railway could not be seen.

 Brunel's "atmospheric caper"

-Though unsuccessful, another of Brunel's interesting use of technical innovations was the atmospheric railway, the extension of the Great Western Railway (GWR) southward from Exeter towards Plymouth, technically the South Devon Railway (SDR), though supported by the GWR.
+Though unsuccessful, another of Brunel's uses of technical innovations was the atmospheric railway, the extension of the Great Western Railway (GWR) southward from Exeter towards Plymouth, technically the South Devon Railway (SDR), though supported by the GWR.
 Instead of using locomotives, the trains were moved by Clegg and Samuda's patented system of atmospheric (vacuum) traction, whereby stationary pumps sucked the air from a pipe placed in the centre of the track.